27-sahithya/gig-worker-parametric-insurance/README.md

 | Payments | Razorpay Sandbox / UPI Mock | Payout disbursement simulation |
 | Version Control | GitHub | Source code and CI/CD pipeline |

-React handles the UI, Spring Boot manages the backend APIs, and Python ML microservices operate independently.
-All external dependencies are abstracted — switching to live data needs only a config change.
+The architecture is deliberately decoupled.
+React handles the UI layer with no backend awareness.
+Spring Boot exposes clean REST endpoints.
+Python ML microservices communicate via internal API calls and can be retrained or swapped without touching the core application.
+The mock API abstraction layer means every external dependency can be replaced with live data in a single configuration change.

 ---